top of page

 The Camino Le Puy waymarking system is one of the best in Europe: clear, consistent, and dependable.
 With red-and-white blazes to guide you, and the occasional signpost at junctions, you’ll rarely worry about getting lost.

 Bring your sense of adventure, a good pair of walking shoes, and let the markers carry you forward—one blaze at a time.
+Each marker is a step towards freedom and joy, inviting you to embrace the journey ahead.

 Bright and colourful Camino shells